 Pro-Lok Blue Punch

 Pro-Lok’s Blue Punch Key Machine is heavy duty and built to last.
 Each machine is a dedicated punch machine designed to provide factory original keys.
 Pro-Lok’s Blue Punch creates keys at the speed of a duplicator.
 The Blue Punch is fast, extremely accurate, and easy to use.
 The Blue Punch is set up at the factory to provide automatic spacing and depth.
 The Blue Punch is an ideal key machine for the commercial locksmith, hotels, schools, and other institutions.
 It is precision machined to the tightest tolerances.
 Portable and dependable, hand-operated, no electrical outlet needed.

 Rapidkey Industries introduces its electronic key cutting machine, the Rapidkey 7000.
 Now sold in six countries, the Rapidkey 7000 operates on Android 4.1 platform with a 7" colorful capacitive touch screen and is able to cut a 6-pin key in four seconds with precision accuracy of +/- .001".
 Other features include: searchable, built-in automotive key codes, self calibration, ability to cut keys by code and duplicate, over 1600 internal manufacturer setup key cards, no need to switch cutters, interface with popular code programs, accepts Silca/HPC/ITL card numbers, over 100 user intuitive interface screens, software updates using USB drive or WI-FI, and more.

 For More Information

-Contact your local locksmith distributor or the following manufacturers mentioned in this article:
+For more information, contact your local locksmith distributor or the following manufacturers mentioned in this article.